-I am available for readings, workshops, private mentoring, & manuscript consultations.
+I am available for readings, workshops, private mentoring, & consultations on manuscripts from 7pp to book-length.
 My only regret in retirement is missing my students–so poets at all levels welcome!
 I also love collaborating with visual artists, book-makers & paper-makers.
-Contact me.

 My MFA thesis advisees have published widely and won both regional and national prizes for their first books, including the Yale Younger Poets Series, the Walt Whitman Award from the Academy of American Poets, the Cleveland State University First Book Prize, the Srinivas Rayoprol Poetry Prize (India), and the Washington Writers Publishing House Poetry Prize (twice).
 Others have received generous financial aid to pursue the PhD in Poetics, Literature, and Creative Writing; founded literary journals and presses; and found careers at institutions as diverse as The Library of Congress and the Environmental Defense Fund.